(A) What is a group living arrangement?

 (5) The group living arrangement shall return any benefits not provided to departing residents at the end of each month to the county agency.
 These returned benefits shall include those not provided to departing residents because the assistance group left on or after the sixteenth of the month or they left prior to the sixteenth and the facility was unable to provide the assistance group with benefits.

-(K) Can a group living arrangement redeem food assistance benefits?
+(K) Can a group living arrangement redeem SNAP benefits?

-Under the USDA FNS regulations, the only way a group living arrangement can redeem benefits is if the group living arrangement is certified as a retail food store.
-To become an authorized food assistance retailer the group living arrangement must:
+Under the USDA FNS regulations, the only way a group living arrangement can redeem benefits is when the group living arrangement is certified as a retail food store.
+To become an authorized SNAP retailer the group living arrangement must:

 (1) Contact USDA FNS to apply to become a retailer.